1952 Swiss Mount Everest expedition: Results

-Raymond Lambert and Tenzing Norgay were able to reach a height of about 8595 m on the south-eastern ridge, setting a new climbing altitude record (assuming that George Mallory and Andrew Irvine did not ascend any higher during their expedition in 1924).
+Raymond Lambert and Tenzing Norgay reached a height of about 8595 m on the south-eastern ridge, setting a new climbing altitude record (assuming that George Mallory and Andrew Irvine did not ascend any higher during their expedition in 1924).

 Tenzing's experience was useful when he was hired to be part of the British expedition in 1953, during which he reached the summit with Sir Edmund Hillary.

-The results of this first Swiss expedition to Mount Everest were remarkable, and exceeded even the most optimistic expectations.
-At the first attempt, it had opened up a new route to the peak of Everest, and it had reached an extraordinary height on the southwestern ridge in difficult conditions.
-In the opinion of the extremely critical Marcel Kurz, this expedition was almost a victory.
+This first Swiss expedition to Mount Everest was considered successful.
+It had opened a new route to the peak of Everest, and it had reached a record height on the southwestern ridge in difficult conditions.
+In the opinion of the critical Marcel Kurz, the expedition was almost a victory.
 They had seen from close-up that the route to the South Summit had no insurmountable barriers, and only the last 90 m to the summit remained unknown.
 The spring expedition might have reached the summit using the Draeger oxygen sets used for the autumn expedition.
-They established for the British that in 1953 the route should be up the Lhoste Face not the couloirs, and have a high camp(s) on the South Col (which meant more stores to be carried higher).
+They showed the British that their route in 1953 should be up the Lhotse Face, not the couloirs, with a high camp on the South Col (which meant more stores to be carried higher).
 See the Appendix for the comparison of the two expeditions.

 The expedition named the Geneva Spur rock formation, between the Western Cwm and the South Col. During the 1956 Swiss Everest–Lhotse expedition, Geneva Spur was the location of the last high camp before Fritz Luchsinger and Ernst Reiss achieved the first ascent of the Lhotse summit, on May 18, 1956.